Skip to content

 There are several types of diabetes, of which the most frequently occurring are type 1, type 2 and gestational diabetes mellitus (GDM) .
 Type 1 diabetes is relatively uncommon in the Indigenous population .
-On the other hand, type 2 diabetes represents a serious health problem for many Indigenous people, who tend to develop it at earlier ages than do other Australians, and often die from it at younger ages.
+Type 2 diabetes, however, represents a serious health problem for many Indigenous people, who tend to develop it at earlier ages than do other Australians, and often die from it at younger ages.
 GDM, which can occur during pregnancy, is more common among Indigenous women than among non-Indigenous women .

 Statistics on diabetes incidence, prevalence, hospitalisation, and mortality among Indigenous people are often underestimated for several reasons, including under-identification of Indigenous status, and information only being collected routinely for types of diabetes that require insulin treatment ; self-reported diabetes data may underestimate the prevalence of diabetes by up to 50% .

-Diabetes can lead to life-threatening health complications, some of which may develop within months of diagnosis, while others may take years to develop .
+Diabetes can lead to life-threatening health complications, some of which may develop within months of diagnosis while others may take years to develop .
 Complications of diabetes include disease of the large blood vessels (macrovascular disease), which can cause heart disease and stroke, and disease of the small blood vessels (microvascular disease), which can cause eye disease and peripheral nerve disease.
-For many Indigenous people, diabetes is not diagnosed until after complications have developed; when diagnosis occurs in the presence of end-stage disease it results in higher death rates, a greater dependency on tertiary level care, and higher health care costs .
+For many Indigenous people diabetes is not diagnosed until after complications have developed .

 Diabetes is known to have adverse effects on pregnant women and their babies .
-Maternal outcomes that may be adversely affected include: duration of pregnancy; type of labour; caesarean section; hypertension; and length of stay in hospital.
-Infant outcomes that may be adversely affected include: gestational age; birthweight; Apgar score; level of resuscitation; admission to special care; and length of stay in hospital.
+Outcomes that may occur for the mother include: pre-term birth; pre-term induced labour; caesarean section; hypertension; and increased length of stay in hospital.
+Outcomes that may occur for the infant include: higher rates of stillbirth, pre-term birth; higher birthweight; low Apgar score; high level of resuscitation; admission to special care unit; and increased length of stay in hospital.

-In 2005-06 to 2007-08, almost 7% of Indigenous mothers in NSW, Vic, Qld, WA, SA and the NT had diabetes in pregnancy: 0.1% had pre-existing type 1 diabetes; 1.5% had pre-existing type 2 diabetes; and 5.0% had GDM .
-Compared with non-Indigenous women who gave birth, Indigenous women were 3.2 times more likely to have pre-existing diabetes and 1.6 times more likely to have GDM.
-Indigenous mothers with pre-existing diabetes had higher rates of pre-term birth, delivery with no labour, caesarean section, hypertension, and longer stay in hospital than did Indigenous mothers with GDM or without diabetes.
-Indigenous mothers with GDM were more likely to have an induced labour, a pre-term birth, caesarean section, hypertension, and longer stay in hospital than were mothers without diabetes in pregnancy.
+In the period 2005-06 to 2007-08, almost 7% of Indigenous mothers in NSW, Vic, Qld, WA, SA and the NT had diabetes during pregnancy: 0.1% had pre-existing type 1 diabetes; 1.5% had pre-existing type 2 diabetes; and 5.0% had GDM .
+Indigenous women who gave birth were 3.2 times more likely than their non-Indigenous counterparts to have pre-existing diabetes and 1.6 times more likely to have GDM.

-Complications from diabetes, particularly renal complications, but also circulatory and ophthalmic conditions, were the cause of high rates of hospitalisations.
-Hospitalisation rates for renal complications of diabetes were 11.2 times higher for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in 2008-09 than they were for their non-Indigenous counterparts .
-The hospitalisation rate for complications associated with type 2 diabetes as a principal diagnosis increased by 19% for Indigenous people from 2004-05 to 2008-09 (from 11.3 per 1,000 to 13.5 per 1,000).
-Hospitalisation rates for multiple complications of diabetes were 6.5 times higher for Indigenous people than for other Australians in 2008-09 (3.1 compared with 0.5 per 1,000).
+Complications from diabetes, particularly renal complications but also circulatory and ophthalmic conditions, were the cause of high rates of hospitalisations.
+Hospitalisation rates for renal complications of diabetes were 11.2 times higher for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in 2008-09 than those for non-Indigenous people .
+The hospitalisation rate for multiple complications of diabetes was 6.5 times higher for Indigenous people than that for other Australians in 2008-09 (3.1 compared with 0.5 per 1,000).